SeaPile® and SeaTimber® | Marine Building Materials

 Our environmentally-friendly three-stage Multi-X Technology manufacturing process includes first making a cold core (internal filler).
 Next, we extrude an annulus material including fiberglass rebar and fiberglass strands, which determines the strength of the plastic timber based on the number of bars.
 Finally, a dense skin that creates a low-friction surface is extruded over the cold core and rebar.
 The skin comes in many different colors and can be customized for your project’s specific requirements.

-Benefits of SeaPile® and SeaTimber® by Bedford Technology
+Benefits of SeaPile® and SeaTimber® by Bedford Technology, a Tangent Technologies company

 Products created with Multi-X technology can withstand heavy impacts by absorbing energy through recoverable deflection.
 SeaPile® and SeaTimber® by Bedford Technology offer coastal protection without damaging the environment.
 Both of these products provide a durable and sustainable product that can absorb energy from high impact and are impervious to marine borers.